-- the alteration or falsification of any results document, including certificates; - a breach of the instructions or advice of an invigilator, supervisor, or the awarding body in relation to the examination or assessment rules and regulations; - failing to abide by the conditions of supervision designed to maintain the security of the examinations or assessments; - collusion: working collaboratively with other candidates, beyond what is permitted; - copying from another candidate (including the use of IT to aid the copying); - allowing work to be copied e.g. posting written coursework on social networking sites prior to an examination/assessment; - the deliberate destruction of another candidate's work; - disruptive behaviour in the examination room or during an assessment session (including the use of offensive language); - exchanging, obtaining, receiving, passing on information (or the attempt to) which could be examination related by means of talking, electronic, written or non-verbal communication: - making a false declaration of authenticity in relation to the authorship of controlled assessments, coursework or the contents of a portfolio; - allowing others to assist in the production of controlled assessments, coursework or assisting others in the production of controlled assessments or coursework;
+- the alteration or falsification of any results document, including certificates; - a breach of the instructions or advice of an invigilator, supervisor, or the awarding body in relation to the examination or assessment rules and regulations; - failing to abide by the conditions of supervision designed to maintain the security of the examinations or assessments; - collusion: working collaboratively with other candidates, beyond what is permitted; - copying from another candidate (including the use of technology to aid the copying); - allowing work to be copied e.g. posting work on social networking sites prior to an examination/assessment; - the deliberate destruction of another candidate's work;

-- the misuse, or the attempted misuse, of examination and assessment materials and resources (e.g. exemplar materials); - being in possession of confidential material in advance of the examination; - bringing into the examination room notes in the wrong format (where notes are permitted in examinations) or inappropriately annotated texts (in open book examinations); - the inclusion of inappropriate, offensive or obscene material in scripts, controlled assessments, coursework or portfolios; - impersonation: pretending to be someone else, arranging for another person to take one's place in an examination or an assessment; - plagiarism: unacknowledged copying from published sources or incomplete referencing; - theft of another candidate's work; - bringing into the examination room or assessment situation unauthorised material, for example: notes, study guides and personal organisers, own blank paper, calculators (when prohibited), dictionaries (when prohibited), instruments which can capture a digital image, electronic dictionaries (when prohibited), translators, wordlists, glossaries, iPods, mobile phones, MP3/4 players, pagers, Smartwatches or other similar electronic devices; - the unauthorised use of a memory stick or similar device where a candidate uses a word processor; - behaving in a manner so as to undermine the integrity of the examination.
+- disruptive behaviour in the examination room or during an assessment session (including the use of offensive language); - failing to report to the centre or awarding body the candidate having unauthorised access to assessment related information or sharing unauthorised assessment related information on-line; - exchanging, obtaining, receiving, passing on information (or the attempt to) which could be examination related by means of talking, electronic, written or non-verbal communication; - making a false declaration of authenticity in relation to the authorship of controlled assessment, coursework, non-examination assessment or the contents of a portfolio; - allowing others to assist in the production of controlled assessment, coursework, nonexamination assessment or assisting others in the production of controlled assessment, coursework or non-examination assessment; - the misuse, or the attempted misuse, of examination and assessment materials and resources (e.g. exemplar materials); - being in possession of confidential material in advance of the examination; - bringing into the examination room notes in the wrong format (where notes are permitted in examinations) or inappropriately annotated texts (in open book examinations); - the inclusion of inappropriate, offensive or obscene material in scripts, controlled assessments, coursework, non-examination assessments or portfolios; - impersonation: pretending to be someone else, arranging for another person to take one's place in an examination or an assessment; - plagiarism: unacknowledged copying from or reproduction of published sources or incomplete referencing; - theft of another candidate's work; - bringing into the examination room or assessment situation unauthorised material, for example: notes, study guides and personal organisers, own blank paper, calculators (when prohibited), dictionaries (when prohibited), instruments which can capture a digital image, electronic dictionaries (when prohibited), translators, wordlists, glossaries, iPods, mobile phones, MP3/4 players, pagers, Smartwatches or other similar electronic devices; - the unauthorised use of a memory stick or similar device where a candidate uses a word processor; - facilitating malpractice on the part of other candidates; - behaving in a manner so as to undermine the integrity of the examination.